kartik501/Correcting-Algorithmic-Bias-in-Recidivism-Predictions__Fairness-in-AI/README.md

 <img src="figs/accuracy.png" width="800" height="400">

+There is very little change in the overall accuracy between baseline and A6 algorithm, whereas the accuracy of A5 model seems to have dropped a bit.
 <br/>

 Calibration Score:

 <img src="figs/calibration.png" width="550" height="300">

+The A5 model seems to provide the best calibration score with A6 LPS providing fair improvement.

 <br/>

 False Postive Rate (FPR):

 <img src="figs/FPR.png" width="800" height="400">

+A6 model seems to have marginally decreased the FPR for African-Americans and increased the FPR for Caucasians, thereby marginally reducing the difference in FPR between classes.
+The A5 model seems to have further reduced the differnce between the FPR of classes however the FPR now shows a reverse trend to baseline where the FPR for Caucasians is higher than African-Americans.